Executive Summary

 Arizona is one of those states that generally takes longer to register an LLC, but with an experienced small business specialist at your side it’s a fairly straightforward process.
+Understanding how to open an LLC in Arizona is important for ensuring you grasp and follow all the legal requirements so you can capitalize on all the potential benefits.
+If you have any questions about the process, an experienced small business attorney can offer support in navigating the necessary steps.

 How to Create an LLC in Arizona

 Creating an LLC in Arizona is easier than you think.
-After consulting with a small business specialist, there are just seven simple steps to register your business with the proper agencies:
+After consulting with a small business specialist, there are just seven simple steps to register your business with the proper agencies.

-Step One: Choose a Name
+Step 1: Choose a Name

 Before diving into all of the forms and applications to register your business, you’ll need to settle on a business name.
-Choosing a name that’s catchy, easily searchable, and has an available domain name should be your primary focus, but it’s also important to follow the state’s naming guidelines:
+Choosing a name that’s catchy, easily searchable, and has an available domain name should be your primary focus—it’s also important that your name is unique and distinct.

-- Check the eCorp business entity database to ensure your business name is available
+- Check the eCorp business entity database to ensure your business name is available.

 - The business name must include the words “limited company,” “limited liability company,” or the abbreviations LLC, LC, L.L.C., or L.C.